 |Type||You can type in the emulator by using your computer keyboard, or using a keyboard that pops up on the emulator screen.
 For example, you could type in a text field after you selected it.|

-Pressing Ctrl or Command (⌘) brings up a pinch gesture multi-touch interface.
+Pressing Control (Command on Mac) brings up a pinch gesture multi-touch interface.
 The mouse acts as the first finger, and across the anchor point is the second finger.
 Drag the cursor to move the first point.

 Clicking the left mouse button acts like touching down both points, and releasing acts like picking both up.